-The educational objective of the Electrical Engineering program, in support of the mission of the school, is to have graduates achieve the following within a few years after graduation:
+The educational objective of the Electrical Engineering program, in support of the mission of the School, is to prepare graduates to achieve success in one or more of the following within a few years after graduation:

-The program in electrical engineering leading to the B.S. degree is accredited by the Engineering Accreditation Commission of ABET.
+The program in electrical engineering leading to the B.S. degree is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 There is a strong interaction between the Department of Electrical Engineering and the Departments of Computer Science, Applied Physics and Applied Mathematics, Industrial Engineering and Operations Research, Physics, and Chemistry.